pivoteur/biz/blog/2025/11/21/README.md

 *yes.
 [Yes, I can](https://pivoteur.github.io/diy.html?t1=ETH&t2=USDC). 😎

 Some people panic when The Dip™️hits.
-Me?
+<br/>Me?
 I smell opportunity, ... and get to WORK!